ln-markets/docs.lnmarkets.com/src/faq/app.md

 Maximum deposit is currently limited to 0.01 BTC or 1 million satoshis.

-Click on the button Deposit and choose the amount you want to deposit to your account: your can select a preset amount (250k sats, 500k sats, 750k sats, Max Amount) or enter it manually.
+Click on the button Deposit on the lower left hand corner and choose the amount you want to deposit to your account.

 Maximum amount is automatically computed to respect maximum deposit limits (1 million sats - margin available - margin used).